AntonioPrimera/laravel-basic-permissions/readme.md

 unexpected outcomes, so please try to avoid it.

 You can use the `roles` array key to define the array of inherited roles.
-It's a matter of preference, which key you use - their scope is identical.gacp
+It's a matter of preference, which key you use - their scope is identical.

-## Testing specific permissions

-Because Testing is (or should be) an important part of the development process, this package has some built-in helpers, to enable easy testing.
-Simply put, you can add and remove specific transient permissions to the actor instance.
-As the label implies, these permissions are transient and will not be saved to the DB or to any config.
-They will be gone the next time you fetch the actor from the DB (or create a new instance of this actor).

 ### Permission Labels